 Farmhouse sinks easily stain or chip

 When it comes to farmhouse sinks, the most common material is usually copper, fireclay, or porcelain.
 These materials are used because of the texture and look that they give to a home.
 Moreover, the rusted and distressed look of these materials is what makes it so appealing to farmhouse renovators.
+For more information on the pros and cons of the materials, we did a post on stainless steel vs porcelain sinks.

 One major problem that comes with these types of materials, however, is that they easily chip, stain, or crack.